Canadian Cardiovascular Society

 Zachary Singer, Trainee Representative

 The CPD Committee is a Standing Committee of the CCS Board of Directors (BOD).
-The CPD Committee promotes excellence in cardiovascular care by positioning the CCS as the national leader in cardiovascular knowledge translation.
-Members of the CPD Committee must be committed to ensuring the CCS’ continuing professional development program meets the educational needs of clinicians delivering cardiovascular care in Canada.
+The CPD Committee promotes excellence in cardiovascular care by positioning the CCS as the National leader in cardiovascular knowledge translation and education.
+Members of the CPD Committee must be committed to ensuring the CCS’ continuing professional development program meets the learning needs of Canadian cardiovascular health care professionals.
 Representatives for this committee are selected from across Canada and from various areas of care.

 Two-year term – once renewable

-The CPD Committee provides the BOD with informed recommendations regarding CCS CPD programs for members and trainees, in consideration of best practices in Knowledge Translation and The Royal College of Physicians and Surgeons of Canada (RCPSC) Accreditation criteria.
+The CPD Committee provides the BOD with informed recommendations regarding CCS CPD programs for members and trainees, in consideration of best practices in medical education and the Royal College of Physicians and Surgeons of Canada (RCPSC) accreditation criteria.
 This is a two to four-year term.

 For more information, please contact Vanessa Richardson, Director, Continuing Professional Development at cpd@ccs.ca.